adunicorn/oshift/docs/dialog.md

 1# What do you mean?
 2# I mean, we treat our servers as pets.
 We give them names.
 1# It's true, we have SN101, there’s SNX10
 2# And they have owners too.
 Take Anna, for example.
 She knows everything about her pet: when it's born, its health, its little secrets..
 She’s even jealous, and let no one take care of SN101.
-We even delayed a release because Anna was in vacation.
+1# I know, we even delayed a release because Anna was in vacation.
 1# I remember.
 And what's the other  approach to servers?
 2# Think of farmers.
 They easily have thousand of sheep.
 They don’t give them names.
 They manage them all together, as a cattle.
 They say "Let's buy 20% more sheep", or "move half the sheep from here to there".
 If 3 sheep dies, they replace them, it’s a number.
 They are all identical.
 2# Ops in many companies do the same.
 They focus on the Enterprise network health, not on the single SN101.